anoushkrit/Psoriasis-Prediction/README.md

 The process for testing the Sample Size value is the Unsupervised Learning Approach using **k-means clustering** for the proper classification.
 This verification will occur after the model is trained in the dataset and features provided by the **News Reporter**.
+> How will this process allow us the testing of the sample size value?

+If the accuracy of the **k-means clustering** is lesser than the previous 100000 and 10250 dataset then the sample size decided is worthless if "accuracy" is the measure in consideration.
+But according to the question it seems that the accuracy is the only concern as the _Confidence Interval_ needs to be **99%** and the _Margin of Error_ is only **1%**.

 ![GIF for k-means clustering](https://upload.wikimedia.org/wikipedia/commons/e/ea/K-means_convergence.gif)